 Debt securities investment accounting guidance requires that, at the time of purchase, we designate a debt security as held to maturity, available for sale, or trading, depending on our ability and intent.

-U.S. Governmental Securities.
+U.S. Treasury Securities.
 We maintain these investments, to the extent appropriate, for liquidity purposes, at zero risk weighting for capital purposes and as collateral for borrowings.
-At June 30, 2024, U.S. Government securities consisted of U.S. Treasury securities.